UniversalDependencies/UD_Swedish-SweLL/README.md

 The general annotation principles for the annotation of interlanguage phenomena are the following:

 - __token-level annotation__ (lemmatization, POS tagging and morphological analysis) should be __purely descriptive__ of the observed word forms__ (also referred to as _literal_)
 - __dependency annotation__ should also be __as descriptive of the observed language use as possible, but grounded in the correction hypothesis__ of the sentence whenever different interpretations of the learner's intended meaning would lead to different analyses.
-This is to ensure comparability between learner productions and their corrections.
+This is to ensure comparability between learner productions and their corrections
+3. in general, __annotation__ should be __aware of transfer phenomena__.

 For a more comprehensive discussion of these principles, see [_Annotating Second Language in Universal Dependencies: a Review of Current Practices and Directions for Harmonized Guidelines_](https://aclanthology.org/2025.udw-1.17/) (Masciolini et al., UDW-SyntaxFest 2025) as well as the annotation guidelines for UD_Swedish-SweLL, available in the [`not-to-release`](not-to-release/) folder.